p3r7/norns.el/README.md

 I may reintroduce it once it gets fixed.

-In the meantime, you could had back the OSC-based feature by dropping that in your `init.el`:
+In the meantime, you could add back the OSC-based feature by dropping that in your `init.el`:

 ```el
 (require 'osc)